 Clinical experience in primary care settings, focusing on health promotion and management of well-child care and acute illnesses commonly encountered in children.
 For 194F, four laboratory hours a week for one semester; for 394F, twelve laboratory hours a week for one semester.
+Nursing 394F and 393F may not both be counted.
 Offered on the letter-grade basis only.
 Prerequisite: Graduate standing; admission to the pediatric nurse practitioner specialization; Nursing 394C, concurrent enrollment in Nursing 394E and 395D; and consent of instructor.